-Unstable slopes and warming peaks: scientists race to understand Blatten collapse
+Unstable slopes and warming peaks: Scientists race to understand Blatten collapse

 Driving up the Lötschental valley, the pastoral calm of lime-green pastures and copper-yellow forests gives way to a raw, brown wound: the vast debris field where Blatten once stood.

 On May 28, the Birch Glacier above Blatten collapsed under the huge weight of rocks from the crumbling Kleines Nesthorn mountain.
 In just 40 seconds, over nine million cubic metres of rock, mud, ice and debris thundered down the slope at 200 km/h, engulfing the village.
 Remarkably, all 300 residents had been evacuated in time.
-One man, 64, remains missing.
+However, a 64-year-old local shepherd died in the disaster.

 Today, Blatten municipality is mostly off limitsExternal link due to ongoing dangers.
 The Kleines Nesthorn continues to move — up to 10cm a day in summer — though winter has slowed the creep.
 A second collapse of the same magnitude is no longer possible, as the Birch Glacier has mostly vanished.
 But the danger level remains high.